Introducing your toddler to flossing

 • Use appropriate gear: For toddlers, using floss sticks in place of regular floss can be a less intimidating place to start.
 These sticks come in fun colors, and some are even flavored.
 The sticks are softer, too, and easier to hold, making it a more comfortable experience.

 • Stick with a routine: The best time to floss is after dinner so all the food from the day can be removed.
-Flossing right after brushing, before bed, and being consistent about it, can help him begin to get used to flossing as an expected part of his day.
+Flossing right after brushing, before bed, and being consistent about it, can help them begin to get used to flossing as an expected part of their day.

-• Make it interactive: Let Baby get used to the floss by letting him hold the floss and try to floss on his own, before showing him how it’s really done.
-You may decide to brush and floss your own teeth next to him, then let him know he is up next.
-Seeing you floss, and getting used to this new object, will help keep him from getting nervous about it.
+• Make it interactive: Let Baby get used to the floss by letting them hold the floss and try to floss on their own, before showing them how it’s really done.
+You may decide to brush and floss your own teeth next to them, then let them know they are up next.
+Seeing you floss, and getting used to this new object, will help keep them from getting nervous about it.

 • Keep the explanation simple: Let’s face it: someone maneuvering floss in between your teeth isn’t most people’s idea of a good time.
-If Baby puts up a fight, or asks why he needs to floss, explain it in a way he’ll understand – cavities are bad and can hurt, and the floss is going to fight off the yucky stuff to keep his teeth happy.
+If Baby puts up a fight, or asks why they need to floss, explain it in a way they'll understand – cavities are bad and can hurt, and the floss is going to fight off the yucky stuff to keep their teeth happy.

-Flossing can feel like a difficult thing to add the bedtime routine, especially if Baby is already resisting when it’s time for bed, but his teeth will thank you later!
+Flossing can feel like a difficult thing to add the bedtime routine, especially if Baby is already resisting when it’s time for bed, but their teeth will thank you later!

 Related Topics